reginsmol/kielbasa/README.md

 I used a simple stack datatype for storing the operations similar to the first computer implementations of the notation

 I used recursion to minimize the amount of overall code needed.
 The `handleInput()` function will handle both operations given on a single line e.g. `5 5 5 8 + + -` and operations given sequentially.
-This allowed me to have on function handle both scenarios based on context requiring only a single function.
+This allowed me to have one function handle both scenarios based on context requiring only a single function.

 ## Tradeoffs
 Had I had more time I would've come up with a better way of storing the operations rather than a global variable, given the time and scope I think this approach was sufficient.